hello-robot/stretch_tutorials/ros2/writing_nodes.md

-# Writing ROS2 Nodes
+# Writing ROS 2 Nodes

 ## Introduction

-ROS2 nodes are the fundamental building blocks of any ROS2 application.
-A node is an executable that uses ROS2 to communicate with other nodes.
+ROS 2 nodes are the fundamental building blocks of any ROS 2 application.
+A node is an executable that uses ROS 2 to communicate with other nodes.
 Nodes can publish messages to topics, subscribe to topics to receive messages, provide services, or call services provided by other nodes.
-In this tutorial, you'll learn how to create your own ROS2 Python package and write a simple node that subscribes to Stretch's joint states.
+In this tutorial, you'll learn how to create your own ROS 2 Python package and write a simple node that subscribes to Stretch's joint states.

 Think of nodes as individual programs that each have a specific responsibility - one node might handle camera data, another might control the robot's movement, and yet another might process sensor information.
-By breaking functionality into separate nodes, ROS2 applications become modular, easier to debug, and more maintainable.
+By breaking functionality into separate nodes, ROS 2 applications become modular, easier to debug, and more maintainable.

 ## Prerequisites

 Before starting this tutorial, you should have:

 1. **Basic Python knowledge**: Understanding of Python syntax, functions, and classes
-2. **ROS2 installation**: ROS2 Humble installed on your system (this comes pre-installed on Stretch robots)
+2. **ROS 2 installation**: ROS 2 Humble installed on your system (this comes pre-installed on Stretch robots)
 3. **Stretch robot setup**: Access to a Stretch robot or simulation environment
 4. **Basic terminal/command line familiarity**: Ability to navigate directories and run commands

-If you're new to ROS2 concepts, we recommend first reading through the [Introduction to ROS2](intro_to_ros2.md) tutorial.
+If you're new to ROS 2 concepts, we recommend first reading through the [Introduction to ROS 2](intro_to_ros2.md) tutorial.

-## Understanding the ROS2 Workspace Structure
+## Understanding the ROS 2 Workspace Structure

-Before we create our first node, let's understand how ROS2 organizes code.
-ROS2 uses a workspace structure where all your packages live in a `src` directory within your workspace.
+Before we create our first node, let's understand how ROS 2 organizes code.
+ROS 2 uses a workspace structure where all your packages live in a `src` directory within your workspace.
 The standard workspace structure looks like this:

 ```
 ~/ament_ws/                    # Your workspace root